 Lucy takes out her laptop to show photos of the villages she visited in Tajikistan to demonstrate the poor conditions: Small houses made with what looks like grey mud, they are topped with corrugated roofs and surrounded by dirt and sparsely-leaved trees.
 Single-glazed windows provide little protection against the intense cold in the winter, meaning that families crowd into the one small room they heat to keep warm.
 Disease spreads easily.

 A cough, a sneeze or even just speaking projects the tuberculosis bacteria into the air, which then infects others.
-The disease is common in Tajikistan affecting around 206 out of every 100,000 people - the highest in this WHO region.
+The disease is common in Tajikistan affecting around 206 out of every 100,000 people - the

 While access to healthcare in Tajikistan is free by law, many end up paying out of their own pockets due to the corruption the system, says Lucy.

 “Staff ask for a fee so that they can feed their own families and there’s no public transport so people have to try to borrow a car,” she says.
 “Treatment is so expensive, it’s an extra burden.
 Many families sell off everything - their cars, furniture, animals.
 I’ve been to houses that are empty because people have sold everything to get treatment.”

 For Tsegi, the 19-year-old Life Links reporter Carolina visited in Mongolia, money is also a struggle.
 Living in one of the poorer districts of Mongolia’s capital Ulan Bator, heavy air pollution and freezing winter temperatures in the city frequently cause Tsegi to get bronchitis.
 She must keep warm to stop the disease from recurring, but sometimes cannot afford the wood or coal she needs to heat her home.
 If Tsegi gets sick again, she risks developing chronic bronchitis, a condition that falls under the umbrella of chronic obstructive pulmonary disorder (COPD).